-You will spend ten days abroad in three cities: Beijing, Shanghai and Suzhou.
-In China, you will participate in meetings with key business, academic, and government leaders and engage in professional site visits to many leading multi-national and domestic Chinese companies.
+In the past, we traveled over ten days abroad to three Chinese cities: Beijing, Shanghai and Suzhou.
+In China, we participated in meetings with key business, academic, and government leaders and engage in professional site visits to many leading multi-national and domestic Chinese companies.

 We have been doing this program since 2008!
 We partner with The Asia Institute.
 This provider handles all of the logistics for the program and has been an amazing partner for this program.